 Morning Prayer services normally do not exceed 1 hour.

-Please see the individual Event listings for details of what is happening on which dates.
+Please see the One-off Event listings for details of what is happening on which dates.

 A range of eight different marmalades, home-made by our Parish Treasurer Liz Woodall, will be on sale after Sunday services in February and March.